 If you don't know what Port Forwarding is yet, you might want to start by reading our What is Port Forwarding guide.

-To setup port forwarding on the Noganet NG-R2504P router your computer needs to have a static IP address.
+To setup port forwarding on the Noganet NG-R2504P router your device needs to have a static IP address.
 You should complete one of the following steps first:

 Now we need to know your routers IP address.
 You can find it a variety of ways.